The PhD Seminars of INRIA Sophia-Antipolis changes is format!

-Each talk may last from 25 to 45 min, depending on the speaker’s choice.
+Each flash talk lasts around 5 min and the longer talk may last from 25 to 45 min, depending on the speaker’s choice.
 The remaining time is dedicated to questions.

 Types of talks

 Scientific talks are the main part of each seminar.
 The aim of each talk is to present the subject in a concise way, so that it is understood by all attendees.
-The field of each talk is defined by the current chapter, although it is not a necessary condition.
 They are almost always delivered by PhD candidates.
 The materials of the scientific talks are uploaded onto the website with the approval of the speaker.

 General interest talks organized around thematics that appeal to the attendees’ curiosity or best interests.
 Their range of subjects include presentations of the center’s structures (AGOS, MASTIC, SED, etc…), tutorials, and mini – formations.